charvolant/de-calixtinus/README.md

 This output from this program is no substitute for either careful planning or casual resilience in the face of adversity.

-## A Work in Progress

-The eventual aim is to have this with a nice front-end that allows users to enter preferences and get a nicely formatted plan with all the considerations a prospective pilgrim would normally consider.
-There's *still* a bit of a way to go for that.

 ### The TODO List